History of Barbados: Bussa's rebellion

 The British abolished the slave trade in 1807, but not the institution itself.
 The abolition of slavery itself would only be enacted in 1833 in most parts of the British Empire.

 In 1816, enslaved persons rose up in what was the first of three rebellions in the British West Indies to occur in the interval between the end of the slave trade and emancipation, and the largest slave uprising in the island's history.
 Around 20,000 enslaved persons from over 70 plantations are thought to have been involved.
 The rebellion was partly fuelled by information about the growing abolitionist movement in England, and the opposition against such by local whites.

 The rebellion largely surprised planters, who felt that their slaves were content because they were allowed weekly dances, participated in social and economic activity across the island and were generally fed and looked after.
 However, they had refused to reform the Barbados Slave Code since its inception, a code that denied slaves human rights and prescribed inhumane torture, mutilation or death as a means of control.
 This contributed to what was later termed "Bussa's Rebellion", named after the slave ranger Bussa, and the result of a growing sentiment that the treatment of slaves in Barbados was "intolerable", and who believed the political climate in Britain made the time ripe to peacefully negotiate with planters for freedom.
-Bussa became the most famous of the rebellion's organizers, many of whom were either enslaved persons of some higher position or literate freedmen.
-One woman, Nanny Grigg, is also named as a principal organizer.
+Bussa became the most famous of the rebellion's organisers, many of whom were either enslaved persons of some higher position or literate freedmen.
+One woman, Nanny Grigg, is also named as a principal organiser.

 However, the rebellion eventually failed.
 The uprising was triggered prematurely, but the slaves were already greatly outmatched.
-Barbados' flat terrain gave the horses of the better-armed militia the clear advantage over the rebels, with no mountains or forest for concealment.
+Barbados's flat terrain gave the horses of the better-armed militia the clear advantage over the rebels, with no mountains or forest for concealment.
 Slaves had also thought they would be supported by freed men of colour, but these instead joined efforts to quell the rebellion.
 Although they drove whites off the plantations, widespread killings did not take place.
 By the end, 120 slaves died in combat or were immediately executed and another 144 brought to trial and executed.
 The remaining rebels were shipped off the island.